 CATALYSING CHANGE

-Instead, we seek to play a catalytic role during a critical phase of transition in the learning recognition system.
+We seek to play a catalytic role during a critical phase of transition in the learning recognition system.
 Our purpose is to accelerate the pace of change towards a new learning recognition system and ensure it will work for all young people - especially those experiencing disadvantage.

 We’ve come a long way in the first two years, but when it comes to the slow, patient and persistent work of systems change, we’re only just getting started.